Crown-Commercial-Service/easy-google-analytics/README.md

 EasyGA Track everything, everywhere.
 ====================================

-EasyGA is a JavaScript layer on top of Google Analytics which automatically tracks all events, views, links and other metrics without requiring any additional javascript code to be written.
+EasyGA is a JavaScript layer on top of Google Analytics which automatically tracks all events, views, links and other metrics without requiring any additional j
+JavaScript code to be written.
 Just include the library, set the tracking code and go!

 Getting started
 ---------------